MENU

 ❤ Experienced Breeder

 The base product I feed is Kaytee FortiDiet Pro Health Hamster/Gerbil food.
-I mix in oxbow hamster and gerbil food, uncooked pasta, and assorted nuts.
+I mix in uncooked pasta, oats, and assorted nuts.
 I also feed freeze dried mealworms, cheerios, millet spray, pumpkin seeds, fresh carrots, kale, cucumber, and occasionally apples.

-I do NOT feed Timothy or Alfalfa hay as gerbils tend to hav
+I do NOT feed Timothy or Alfalfa hay as gerbils tend to have allergies to hay.
+It's

 The base product I feed is Kaytee FortiDiet Pro Health Hamster/Gerbil food.
-I mix in oxbow hamster and gerbil food, uncooked pasta, and assorted nuts.
+I mix in uncooked pasta, oats, and assorted nuts.
 I also feed freeze dried mealworms, cheerios, millet spray, pumpkin seeds, fresh carrots, kale, cucumber, and occasionally apples.

 I do NOT feed Timothy or Alfalfa hay as gerbils tend to have allergies to hay.
 It's not necessary as part of their diet.
 Most people provide it for enrichment or to help build tunnels.